-- Develop your understanding of grammar, vocabulary and phonology through attending input sessions taught by the class tutors.
+- Develop an understanding of grammar, vocabulary, and phonology through input sessions taught by the course tutors.

 Unit 3: Learner Profile

-- Interview, prepare a 1-to-1 lesson for (i.e. a private lesson) and teach this lesson to a real English language learner.
+- Interview, prepare a 1-to-1 private lesson and teach this lesson to a real English language learner.

-- Produce a written assignment describing what you learnt about the learner, their first language and also details and an assessment of the lesson you taught.
-This will be assessed by the course tutors.
+- Produce a written assignment describing what was learned about the learner and an assessment of the lesson taught.

 Unit 4: Materials Assignment

-- Create a set of materials for your classroom teaching practice during the course.
+- Create a set of materials for your classroom teaching practice.

-- This will be assessed through an interview with Trinity moderator on final day.
+- Assessment through an interview with the Trinity moderator on the final day.